stappersg/vBook/src/advanced/toml.md

 Parameters can be:

-- Omitted: In this case, the default settings are applied.
+- Omitted: In this case, the default settings apply.
 They can be retrieved with the `vsmtp config-show` command.
 - Specified in primary domain: All virtual domains use these settings.
 - Specific to a virtual domain.